Hybrid Atlas models: Introduction

-{\it Preview:} This paper follows the following structure.
-We describe our model in Section \ref{sec: Model}, its lower-dimensional ergodic properties in Section \ref{sec: Ergodicity}, the dynamics of its rankings in Section \ref{sec: rankings}, its invariant measure and occupation times in Section \ref{sec: Inv meas}, and some portfolio analysis in its context in Section \ref{sec: Portfolio Analysis}.
-In Section \ref{sec: Appendix} we prove some auxiliary results stated in the main sections.
+This paper follows the following structure.
+We describe our model in Section \ref{sec: Model}, its lower-dimensional ergodic properties in Section \ref{sec: Ergodicity}, the dynamics of its rankings in Section \ref{sec: rankings}, its invariant measure and occupation times in Section \ref{sec: Inv meas} and some portfolio analysis in its context in Section \ref{sec: Portfolio Analysis}.
+In the \hyperref[sec: Appendix]{Appendix} we prove some auxiliary results stated in the main sections.